tapio/weep/Readme.md

 WeepEngine ![Logo](data/logo/weep-logo-32.png)
 ==============================================

 This is a small personal game engine.
 It's mainly a platform for me to experiment with OpenGL and perhaps build small game prototypes.
-While you can use it too under the MIT license, you probably shouldn't as it's incomplete, inefficient and buggy.
+While you can use it too under the MIT license, you probably shouldn't as it's incomplete, inefficient, buggy and largely undocumented.

 ![Skyrunner](docs/pics/skyrunner.gif)
 ![Pong](docs/pics/pong.gif)